About

 *Admission Letter, Official Transcript, and Certificate of Completion will be provided electronically.
 If a physical copy is needed, please notify us in advance.

-Modern AI Law
+Modern AI Law (AI Law)

 This course will introduce the modern regulations related to AI and apply these regulations to industrial applications.
 It will cover issues including AI liability, AI transparency and explainability, and AI discrimination.